Event driven applications with Serverless Knative Eventing - Instructions

 -

 Red Hat Streams based on Apache Kafka has been setup for you already.
-The Kafka broker is installed in the globex-mw-{user_name} namespace.In the same namespace, AMQ streams console, a web UI for viewing Kafka topics and browsing consumer groups, is also installed.
+The Kafka broker is installed in the globex-mw-{user_name} namespace.In the same namespace, streams for Apache Kafka console, a web UI for viewing Kafka topics and browsing consumer groups, is also installed.

 -